sabifo4/sabifo4.github.io/01_about.md

 ## __Invited Talks and Science Communication <i>(outreach)</i>__

+* <b>Dating deep divergences: challenges and emerging strategies in Bayesian phylogenomic dating</b> <i>(April 2026) – Invited talk at the Computational Approaches to Early Evolution at OIST, Okinawa.</i>
+* <b>Back to present: Understanding evolution</b> <i>(February 2026) – Scientific activity at the UCL bicentenary celebrations showcasing how morphology and DNA are used to study evolution.
+Topics discussed as part of the activity ranged from dinosaurs, landmarking, and Procrustes to Bayesian methods & genomes.
+Researchers and the wide audience attended the event, including families with children.</i>
 * <b>The importance of data accessibility and reproducibility in computational research</b> <i>(Jun 2025) – Invited talk at the UGI meetings at University College London.</i>
 * <b>Application of Bayesian model selection to distinguish between species diversification timing hypotheses</b> <i>(May 2025) – Invited talk at the "Ancient Rocks and Clocks meeting" that took place at McGill University in Montréal.</i>
 * <b>Fossil calibrations in Bayesian relaxed-clock dating</b> <i>(Mar 2025) – Invited talk at the "Symposium on Computational Phylogenomics" that took place at Southern University of Science and Technology (SUSTech) in Shenzhen.</i>